CyberRiskOp/CHMH/book/text/03-01-section-1.md

 First Who, then What: The first step in strategy and tactics is having the right people “on the bus"
 ------------------------------------------------------
-One of the key findings from Good to Great research (Jim Collins) is that before a great leader focuses on direction for the company the need to first focus on assembling the right team.
+One of the key findings from Good to Great research (Jim Collins) is that before a great leader focuses on direction for the company they need to first focus on assembling the right team.

 - First Get the right people on the bus, and in the right seat
 - Then figure out where to drive the bus
-- It’s not about JUST getting a great team, but this is the first step https://www.youtube.com/watch?v=EzIzEJq7caI
+- It’s not JUST about getting a great team, but this is the first step

+https://www.youtube.com/watch?v=EzIzEJq7caI

 6 Core Competencies for Hiring a Great Team